 • Internal refinance: When you refinance your home loan with your existing lender

-A homeowner looking to refinance through their existing lender might be able to bypass exit fees, valuation fees, and application fees.
-However, they might find the interest rates offered by their current lender are notably higher than those advertised by a competing bank.
-On other side of the coin, many lenders want to secure borrowers' business and might wave some fees or offer discounted interest rates to get it.
+A homeowner looking to refinance through their existing lender might be able to bypass some of the fees associated with refinancing, such as exit fees, valuation fees, and application fees.
+However, they may also find the interest rates offered by their current lender are notably higher than those advertised by a competitor.

 Costs of refinancing a home loan

-There are plenty of fees that lenders and banks can (and often do) tack onto the home loan refinancing process.
-Most of the individual costs, how much they are, and whether they’re charged at all will depend on the lender.
-Some lenders may waive application fees but charge higher ongoing fees, for instance.
+There are many fees that lenders and banks can (and often do) tack onto the home loan refinancing process.
+This will depend on individual lenders but be sure to read the fine print.
+Some may waive application fees but charge higher ongoing fees, for instance.

 Hint: Paying attention to the comparison rate can be an easy way to factor in many ongoing fees and charges when choosing a new loan.
 A loan with high fees is likely to have a comparison rate that's significantly higher than the advertised rate.

-When contemplating the cost of refinancing it’s important to calculate the cumulative potential expense of doing so, instead of comparing the individual fees charged by different lenders.
+When contemplating the cost of refinancing, it's important to calculate the cumulative expense rather than comparing individual fees charged by different lenders.
 Some of the typical upfront refinancing fees you might come across are explained below, along with high-level indicative costs.

 1. Mortgage application fee